USEPA/EJSCREENBatch/README.md

 ## License

-This project is licensed under the MIT license.
+This project is covered under the MIT license.